Flagship Product XEYAR Patent Pending · US & CA Sister company of XEYAR Ltd.

 From a 100 A service.

-Battery-buffered cluster chargers built on the patented XEYAR shared DC bus architecture.
-Add high-power EV charging to any existing 100 A service — no transformer upgrade, no 18-month utility wait, and a battery that earns recurring VPP grid revenue from multi-cycle arbitrage.
+Battery-buffered cluster chargers built on the patented XEYAR shared DC-bus architecture.
+Add high-power EV charging to any existing 100 A service, no transformer upgrade, no 18-month utility wait.
+VPP-ready hardware ships today; grid-export revenue activates when our sister company XEYAR releases the NEXUS controller in 2026.

 Grid + Battery, not Grid versus Battery.

-The XEYAR patent defines a shared DC bus where grid input and battery discharge are simultaneous and additive — not sequential.
-That single architectural choice is why a 100 A service can drive 720 kW of EV charging.
+The XEYAR patent defines a shared DC bus where grid input and battery discharge are simultaneous and additive, not sequential.
+That single architectural choice is why a 100 A service can drive 720 kW of EV charging without a transformer upgrade.

 1